dbcook/openrocket-database/README.md

 * A few Estes kits - typically small production run scale models - are actually produced in Penrose.

-These facts have some logical results:
+These facts have some consequences:

 * Customer service requests for incomplete or damaged kits are handled by sending an entire new kit; the parts are not separately inventoried by Estes.